 27 May, 2019 to 31 May, 2019 Go through telepathy and TelepathyGlib documentations.
-Also go through the merged and in-progress port pr's to have a better understanding and discuss doubts related to it with mentors.
-1 June, 2019 to 10 June, 2019 Port remaining activities and toolkit to TelepathyGlib.
+Also, go through the merged and in-progress port pr's to have a better understanding and discuss doubts related to it with mentors.
+1 June, 2019 to 10 June, 2019 Port remaining activities and toolkit to TelepathyGlib.(May include other related work as suggested by mentors.)
 Improve Telepathy project documentation.
 11 June, 2019 to 13 June, 2019 Go through previous work on making activity-chooser window modal and decide how to proceed further.
-14 June, 2019 to 22 June, 2019 Work on making activity chooser window modal and removing it's dependency from toolkit to jarabe.
+14 June, 2019 to 22 June, 2019 Work on making activity chooser window modal.
+(May include other related work as suggested by mentors.)
 23 June, 2019 to 25 June, 2019 Work on releasing gwebsockets for python 3.
 25 June, 2019 to 28 June Discussing changes with mentors before phase one evaluation .